 PSGS 226 AMERICAN GOVERNMENT

-Either semester 3 hours An introduction to and overview of the American system of limited Constitutional government, including historical and philosophical foundations, the workings of government institutions, political processes, and specifics of the U.S. Constitution.
+An introduction to and overview of the American system of limited Constitutional government, including historical and philosophical foundations, the workings of government institutions, political processes, and specifics of the U.S. Constitution.

 PSGS 229 MEDIA & AMERICAN POLITICS